AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 Step 2: `orthomclFilterFasta [input_directory_compliant_fasta] [minimum_protein_length] [maximum_percentage_stop_codon]`

-Then need to then run a local BLAStPvBASTP using the goodProteins.fasta file generated in the previous step as input file.
+Then need to then run a local BLAStPvBLASTP using the goodProteins.fasta file generated in the previous step as input file.

 OrthoMCL BLAST parser requires this step to be ran with the `-m 8` option to tab deliminate the output.